TL;DR Summary

 Is Memorization a Good Way to Improve Vocabulary?

-Many learners assume that expanding vocabulary means memorizing long lists of words.
-But this approach is not only tedious—it’s also inefficient.
+Many learners assume that expanding vocabulary entails memorizing long lists of words.
+This approach is not only tedious, but also inefficient.
 Why?
 Well, trying to memorize a word doesn’t mean you understand it.
-Memorization without context often entails constantly forgetting.
+Memorization without context contributes little to your communicative abilities.

 What’s the Most Effective Way to Expand Vocabulary?

 The key to growing your vocabulary, whether from scratch or as an advanced learner, is consistent, meaningful exposure to the target language.
 When I read or listen to content in my target language, I don’t aim to understand every single word.
 I focus on the message.
-If a word is important or common, I’ll see it again soon—and eventually, it will become familiar.
+If a word is important or common, I’ll see it again soon.

 My advice on how to improve your vocabulary